gcaeirodias/GT-seq_filters/README.md

 This script uses the BED files outputed by identify_GT-seq_loci.sh and rescue_loci.sh and gets the corresponding FASTA sequence from the FASTA genome file.
 It also exports a VCF file with the SNPs retained for GT-seq.

 ### Usage
-There are seven variables containing the path to working directory and names of files used by selected_loci_fasta_vcf.sh.
+There are seven variables containing the path to working directory and names of files used by selected_loci_fasta_vcf.sh that should be modified accordingly.
 This script can be run from the directory containing the outputs from identify_GT-seq_loci.sh and rescue_loci.sh.
 ~~~
 DIR=[path working directory]
         Path to working directory.